Digi951/SoftwarePattern/README.md

 ## Structural Patterns

 ### Adapter Pattern
-It translates via an adapter to a target interface.
+It translates the methods of a client via an adapter to a target interface.

 ### Decorator Pattern
 This pattern adds functionality to a existing component.